 MANAGEMENT & FUNDING.

-The project is currently managed by SUDP and Mr. Timur Fayziev's team.
-The next phases will be managed by the "Initiative for Central Asian Human Development" (ICAD), with ongoing support from SUDP.
+The project is currently managed by SUDA, based in Istanbul, Turkey, and a dedicated team based in Bishkek, Kyrgyzstan.
+The next phases will be managed by the "Initiative for Central Asian Human Development" (ICAD), with ongoing support from SUDA.

-The Bishkek City Project Phase 1 has been and is being funded by Mr. Timur Fayziev.
+The Bishkek City Project Phase 1 has been and is being co-funded by Kyrgyz business people and SUDA.
 The later phases of the Project's financial model are based on a self-financing approach, meaning a large portion of the funds needed are planned as private sector investments within Bishkek City and related projects with limited funding from the Government and International institutions.